jzheaux/katacoda-scenarios/distributed-authorization/02-replace-http-basic.md

 * The `Allow-Credentials` flag can be removed
 * We need to allow the `Authorization` header

+Now restart the REST API by doing `mvn spring-boot:run`{{execute interrupt T1}}.
+At this point, the REST API will no longer honor Basic credentials, and instead will only honor bearer tokens.

+### Starting the Authorization Server

+We're now configured to use an authorization server to log in the user.

+The authorization server, which is also part of the repository, though in the majority of cases it is a separate third-party application.

+You can start it with the command `mvn spring-boot:run -Dstart-class=io.jzheaux.springsecurity.authzserver.AuthzApplication`{{execute interrupt T3}}.

 ### Testing It Out

 The front-end is already prepared, so now navigate to https://[[HOST_SUBDOMAIN]]-8081-[[KATACODA_HOST]].environments.katacoda.com/bearer.html and try things out!